Skip to main content

 • continue to manage the Oregon Practitioner Credentialing Application, which remains in effect, and the Advisory Committee on Physician Credentialing Information will continue to meet annually to evaluate changes to the Application.

-After wrapping up current work, OHA will explore lessons learned with stakeholders and assess whether there are other opportunities to reduce practitioner burden related to credentialing.
+After wrapping up current work, OHA will explore lessons learned with partners and assess whether there are other opportunities to reduce practitioner burden related to credentialing.
 The administrative rule will be updated or repealed but the existing legislation remains.
 In the future, this program or something similar may resurface as a priority, in which case the lessons learned, program policies, analysis, and requirements developed for the OCCP can be leveraged.

-OHA continues to receive varying levels of support from stakeholders, many of whom have expressed significant concerns about the complexities and effort needed to change business practices to work with a centralized system.
+OHA continues to receive varying levels of support from partners, many of whom have expressed significant concerns about the complexities and effort needed to change business practices to work with a centralized system.
 To mitigate these concerns OHA intended to slow down the rollout of this program, by extending the Early Adoption/pilot phase as long as necessary to ensure the program would be successful, before requiring widespread participation.
-However, this plan resulted in a budget shortfall, and OHA had to weigh varying levels of stakeholder support coupled with a $12 million financial request to the Legislature for OCCP against other Agency priorities.
+However, this plan resulted in a budget shortfall, and OHA had to weigh varying levels of partner support coupled with a $12 million financial request to the Legislature for OCCP against other Agency priorities.
 Given these priorities, we have made the difficult decision to suspend the program.

 The Oregon Common Credentialing Program was intended to simplify credentialing processes, reduce burden on practitioners, and eliminate duplication.
 What was originally envisioned as a straightforward project ended up being very complex, due to the need to support business practices in a complex environment, while meeting accrediting entity standards related to credentialing.